MicrosoftDocs/cpp-docs/docs/standard-library/time-zone-link-class.md

 **Differences with IANA database**

 In Microsoft's implementation, time zone data can differ in some cases from the Internet Assigned Numbers Authority (IANA) time zone database.
 For example, `"America/Nuuk"` is returned instead of `"America/Godthab"` (`"America/Nuuk"` was renamed `"America/Godthab"` in April 2020).
 We don't supply the `"Eastern War Time EWT"` time zone at this time.
-See [Issue #1786](https://github.com/microsoft/STL/issues/1786) on the Microsoft STL GitHub repo for more details.
+For more information, see [Issue #1786](https://github.com/microsoft/STL/issues/1786) on the Microsoft STL GitHub repo.

 ## Members